Where is Ex-Chicago Cubs Star Sammy Sosa Now?

 Sammy Sosa has homes in both countries but does not spend the majority of his time in the United States or his native Dominican Republic.
 Rather, the retired baseball star and his wife reside in the United Arab Emirates, where he has real estate interests.

 Sosa runs a diverse business empire around the globe.
 His companies produce oil in the Dominican Republic, builds housing in Panama, and operate hospitality and beverage companies in Great Britain.

-Sosa and his wife Sonia, who were married in 1992 and renewed their vows in 2004, have six children.
+Sosa and his wife Sonia, who were married in 1992 and renewed their vows in 2004, have four children.